 As seen in other examples of rock art within Colombia, a red pigment gathered from minerals was used to paint examples of local flora, fauna and animal life.

-Many scenes painted at La Lindosa reflect hunting for guanacos, which are closely related to llamas.
+Many scenes painted at La Lindosa reflect hunting for guanacos, closely related to llamas.